KeithGallagher/custom-preloader/trunk/readme.txt

 == Description ==

 Custom Preloader it's a plugin that it shows to you something, and behind that your website is loading.
 When your website it's ready then Custom Preloader Goes Off
+This Plugin it more for Design Reasons! because a few websites are slow to load and they don't look nice.
+Custom Preloader Hides your Website and shows something such as an image and when your website it's ready Custom Preloader Goes Off

 == Installation ==